djgish485/ballistic-ai/README.md

 4. **Execute**: Use the Execute/Write/Diff/Undo buttons to manage code changes directly from the chat.
 5. **Iterate**: Click "Next Feature" or reload the page to manage chat history.

-## Pro Tips
+## Tips

-- **Debugging**: Prompt the AI with: "List a couple hypotheses why [issue] is occurring and add log messages to investigate."
-- **Context Validation**: Review `project-content.txt` to ensure critical files are included in the AI context.
 - **API Selection**:
   - Claude 3.5 (Recommended): Ideal for complex tasks with 8192 token output.
   - GPT-4o: Faster with higher rate limits, suitable for simpler tasks.

-## Contributing

-Ballistic thrives on community input.
-Check out our open issues or submit a pull request to help shape the future of AI-driven development.
+- **Context Validation**:
+  - Review `project-content.txt` to ensure critical files are included in the AI context.
+  - For large projects, manage context size by editing context settings to only include relevant paths.
+- **Debugging**: Prompt the AI with: "List a couple hypotheses why [issue] is occurring and add log messages to investigate."

 ## License